Bevans

 This plant was the fifth on the Thames, and became second only to Swanscombe in size during the 19th and early 20th century.
 It is reasonable to consider its launch as a “spoiler” orchestrated by William Aspdin when he fell out with his partners at Robins.
 Thomas Sturge was a prominent shipping owner at Northfleet, and his cousin's son was installed as an engineer at Robins in 1851.
 Bevans was subsequently erected on identical lines on what was previously a brickfield immediately adjacent to Robins on the east.
 Aspdin then left them to it.
 Sturge’s local influence allowed the plant to secure a huge swathe of chalk land to the south, boxing in the Robins reserves.

 The plant seems to have made little attempt to innovate in the pre-APCM period, using wet process bottle kilns throughout, with some 3 Ha of slurry backs and drying flats, although in the later period the latter were partially heated by kiln exhaust gases.
 The problems of the plant's early history are discussed below.
 Initially there were six kilns, constructed by Sturge.
 Sturge leased the plant to Knight in April 1854, and by the end of 1857, two more blocks of six kilns were built.
 By 1864 there were 26 kilns, making 750 t/week.
 There was a major reorganisation in the 1870s, centralising what had previously been a dispersed layout.
 By the end of the century, the registered capacity was 1700 tons a week from 59 kilns, although they claimed over 100,000 tons a year in the critical years 1897-1899.
 In 1903, twenty kilns were demolished to make way for the rotary kilns: the rest were decommissioned by 1907.
-The plant was the second largest (after Swanscombe) in the new combine and, with ample reserves, it was earmarked for expansion.
+The plant was the second largest (after Swanscombe) in the new combine and, with ample raw material reserves, it was earmarked for expansion.

+With the APCM takeover, a period of radical expansion commenced, characterised by somewhat chaotic improvised re-use of the cramped site, always subject to severe financial constraint.
+This is described at length below.
 Rotary kiln installation followed shortly after the formation of APCM (see article).
 The original eight rotary kilns were up-rated in 1906, and four more were installed before the start of WWI.
 The uprate was largely confined to kilns, and static kilns at the adjacent Robins, Crown and London Portland continued in use as back-up until 1910, while their raw and finish mills continued in use into the 1920s.
 Due to the early 1920s recession, the plant was shut down at Christmas 1921, and although kept ready for use, did not re-start during 1922-1923.
 On 18/9/1924, the period of paralysis ended with wholesale change of the APCM board, and it was immediately decided to re-build the plant from scratch.

-The twelve early rotary kilns were cleared from October1924 to make way for much larger kilns, the largest APCM installation of the time.
+The twelve early rotary kilns were cleared from October 1924 to make way for much larger kilns, the largest APCM installation of the time.
 Because of the plant’s cramped site, the up-rate could only be accomplished by complete shutdown and demolition of the previous kilns, which took some time, and necessitated desperate measures on the part of Blue Circle to maintain supply.
 The plant (in transition) was described in detail in the APCM 1924 schedule.
 For a short time after the uprate, Bevans was the largest UK plant, from 1927 (overtaking Swanscombe) to 1929 (after which it was overtaken by Johnsons).
 Kilns A1-A3 were the largest in Britain until overtaken by Johnsons A6 and A7 in 1929.
 With massive raw material reserves, the plant remained one of Blue Circle’s base-load operations for forty years, and was the primary exporting plant.
 Kiln B1 was modified for semi-wet process with a Davis preheater in 1957, but this was relatively unsuccessful, and shut down in 1967.
 The rest of the plant shut down in 1970, with much of the cement handling and wharfage kept in use, incorporated into the adjacent Northfleet site.

 The plant never had any rail link for product, and used the river for most of its transportation, maintaining the best deep water jetty on the south bank.
 There was no main line rail link at all until 1915, when the loss of sea-borne coal supply led to a hurried connection of the plant to the Rosherville branch line.
 For much of its later history it was Blue Circle's main exporting plant.
 One of the Robins kilns of the 1870s (and not an earlier Aspdin kiln as claimed), much restored, is available for view and is a scheduled building.
 The most recent (completed 1960) kiln stack remained until demolished as part of the Northfleet clearance on 31/1/2010.